-A company should have a Compliance Oversight Committee (COC) review all documents relating to the full panoply of a third party’s relationship with the company.
+A company should have a Compliance Oversight Committee (COC) review all reports relating to the full panoply of a third party’s relationship with the company.
 After the commercial relationship has begun, the COC should monitor the third-party relationship on no less than an annual basis.
-This annual audit should include a review of remedial due diligence investigations and evaluation of any new or supplemental risk associated with any negative information discovered from a review of financial audit reports on the third party.
+This annual audit should include a report on remedial due diligence investigations and evaluation of any new or supplemental risk associated with any negative information discovered from a review of financial audit reports on the third party.

-A key tool in managing the affiliation with a third party post-contract execution is ongoing monitoring.
-Your ongoing monitoring should be a systematic, independent and documented process for obtaining evidence and evaluating it objectively to determine the extent to which your compliance terms and conditions are followed.
+A key tool in managing the affiliation with a third party post-contract execution is ongoing monitoring and reporting.
+Your ongoing monitoring should be a systematic, independent and documented process for obtaining evidence, evaluating it objectively to determine the extent to which your compliance terms and conditions are followed, and reporting results to the relevant stakeholders.
 The process can be described as (1) capture the data; (2) analyze the data; and (3) report on the data.
-As a baseline, I would suggest that any ongoing monitoring of a third party include, at a minimum, a review of the following metrics:
+As a baseline, I would suggest that any ongoing monitoring of a third party include, at a minimum, a report on the following metrics:

 - the effectiveness of existing compliance programs and Code of Conduct